 Teaching and clinical supervision are great ways to keep myself current with new developments in my profession, and to encourage the growth of other professionals.

-Until recently I taught at Madonna University, in Livonia Michigan.
-There, I taught courses to graduate students in Clinical Psychology, including courses on psychoanalytic theory, psychological assessment, and child and adolescent psychopathology.
-I supervise a number of Madonna graduates and other Limited License Psychologists.
+From 2009 to 2018 and from 2023 to present I am an Adjunct Professor of Psychology at Madonna University, in Livonia, Michigan.
+There, I have taught courses to graduate students in Clinical Psychology, including courses on clinical theory, treatment, psychological assessment, and child and adolescent psychopathology.
+In 2022 I taught an advanced course on Personality Assessment to doctoral students in Psychology at the Michigan School of Psychology in Farmington Hills, Michigan.

 Sharing My Experience with Colleagues and Other Professionals